 The two most common questions that I’m asked at the beginning of projects I’m a part of are: Why doesn’t Cobalt automate the data migration process?
 And, can our staff migrate the data instead of Cobalt to save on the cost of the project?
 Fortunately, or unfortunately, the short answer to both of these question is ‘no’.

-Why doesn’t Cobalt give customers the flexibility to automate or run their data migration themselves?
-Generally, when an association changes customer relationship management (CRM) or association management software (AMS) systems and/or vendors a large amount of data that is critically important to normal business operations has been gathered over years, or even decades, in their original system.
 If this business data is not brought over in a coherent and functional way into the new system, then an implementation will fail because the organization will not be able to resume normal business operations.
-This fact gnerally precludes handing off the data migration to either a migration tool, or insourcing it to association staff as part of our data migration best practices and procedures which are explained below.
+This fact generally precludes handing off the data migration to either a migration tool, or insourcing it to association staff as part of our data migration best practices and procedures which are explained below.

 Extract

-The extraction portion of a data migration is the process that produces a copy of the original data in a format that is usable in the environment that will transform the data.
-Since Cobalt generally doesn’t receive access to the source data system, the extraction of the data is handled by the association or the IT staff of their hosting company.
 An important criterion of successful data extraction is that all shipped data is valid and readable in the system that will perform the Transformation and Loading processes.
 Since all of our CRM implementations run on Microsoft SQL Server, extracted data needs to be compatible with that database platform.
 Extraction from other Microsoft SQL Server based systems is as simple as taking a backup and uploading it to an FTP site.
-We’ve also performed migrations from data derived from Oracle database files, Access database files, or even from basic spreadsheet files.
-Cobalt is able to accommodate any uncorrupted source file configuration.
-A successful data extraction is crucial as any data migration steps that follow rely upon rely upon correct, and functional source data.

 Transform

-Transformation, in the context of a data migration, is the application of a series of programmatic rules to the extracted source data to arrange it into a configuration for loading it into a destination system.
 Determining how data is transformed is where the bulk of the data migration work takes place for both the data migration developer and association staff.
 It can involve translating values, translating data types, deduping records, aggregating or deriving calculated values, generating new identifiers or records for new functionality, splitting fields into multiple columns or tables, and transposing data from fields to rows and vice versa, among many other possible functions and operations we’ve performed.
-An important part of transforming data is also determining which data does not need to be migrated into the new system, since it may be redundant, inconsistent or unnecessary.
-We utilize direct SQL code to enforce all the necessary rules to transform source data into the data for a new system as that is the most efficient methodology to meet client needs.

 Load